hikeventures/hikeventures.github.io/_posts/2015-07-05-Thule-Legend-GoPro-case-etui.markdown

 ---

 If you are a GoPro camera user you have probably looked for a case to store your GoPro camera and additional gear such as spare batteries, remote control, cables, SD-cards, etc. when you go on an outdoor trip.
 Thule has provided us the Legend GoPro Case which we have used this year during our trips and here is a short review about it.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <img src="https://farm1.staticflickr.com/407/18948498964_e22e5df5de_o.jpg" width="100%"  alt="Hiking in Poland"><!--more-->